redgeoff/munin-master-vagrant/README.md

 # munin-master-vagrant

-A quick way to get Munin set up
+A quick way to get a Munin master server set up

 TODO: Details about protecting with htaccess and configuring plugins